 If you’ve read this far, here’s the honest summary I’d give a parent over a cup of coffee.

-KNET is a careful, three-stage way of figuring out whether your child fits a specific kind of B.Tech CSE programme.
+KNET sits inside a careful, three-component selection process that figures out whether your child fits a specific kind of B.Tech CSE programme.
 It isn’t a national ranking exam.
-It isn’t meant to slot in next to one.
-It’s a different conversation, for a different decision.
+It is a different conversation, for a different decision.
 The fee is small.
 The phases are limited.
 The schedule is intentionally not published far in advance.

 If the programme sounds like the right shape for your child, register, take the test, and let us walk you through the result honestly.
 We’ve done this with thousands of families and the conversations get better the earlier they start.